Framework-R-D/phlex-design/doc/ch_conceptual_design/registration.rst

 .. note::

-   As discussed in :numref:`user_configuration:Programmatic access to the configuration`, the registration code will have access only to the configuration relevant to the algorithm being registered, and to certain framework-level configuration such as debug level, verbosity, or parallelization options.
+   As discussed in :numref:`ch_conceptual_design/user_configuration:Programmatic access to the configuration`, the registration code will have access only to the configuration relevant to the algorithm being registered, and to certain framework-level configuration such as debug level, verbosity, or parallelization options.

 Except for the specification of :cpp:`make_tracks` as the algorithm to be invoked, and :cpp:`transform` as the HOF, all other pieces of information may be provided through the configuration.